Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 This includes medical cover, trip interruption, travel delays and lost luggage.

-A great thing about this policy is that coverage automatically renews every four weeks for 364 days.
+A great thing about the Nomad Insurance Essential plan is that coverage automatically renews every four weeks for 364 days (the Complete plan requires a 12-month commitment).

 This means you don’t have to remember to renew it yourself, and you can cancel it at any time without a penalty.